oceanworldsfieldguide/oceanworldsfieldguide.github.io/_sources/Module1.md

 ![][image4]

-**Fig.1.4**  Cross sections of Europa as an integrated system where habitability will be contingent upon a range of intersecting ocean processes from sub-seafloor circulation to ocean-cryosphere interactions (Vance et al. 2023).
+**Figure 1.4**  Cross sections of Europa as an integrated system where habitability will be contingent upon a range of intersecting ocean processes from sub-seafloor circulation to ocean-cryosphere interactions (Vance et al. 2023).

 Across the diverse range of ocean worlds in the outer solar system, the domains of composition, temperature, pressure, and time will undoubtedly differ from those on Earth.
 But there is much that can be done utilizing theoretical modelling validated by laboratory experiments and judicious choice of analog field studies to help advance our understanding of what might be possible.
 Differences in composition can be striking, such as the much higher abundances of non-water volatiles at increasing distance from the sun (see Fig.1.3) and the recognition that other oceans may contain dissolved organic carbon concentrations of \~4%, if derived from chondrites (Schmitt-Koplin et al., 2010\) or even \~40% if comets are the primary source (McKay & Roth, 2021\) compared to deep ocean concentrations on Earth that are limited to just 40 µmol/kg, such is the impact of draw-down by photosynthesis (Carlson & Hansell, 2015).